DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 # React Grid - Editing

-The Grid supports editing features including creating, updating and deleting rows.
-Use the corresponding plugins to manage the editing state and perform editing operations programmatically or via the UI controls.
-The editing state contains information about rows and cells currently being edited, changes applied to a particular row, and rows that have been deleted and created but not yet committed.
-Once a user accepts row addition or deletion, or changes made to a row (clicking the Save or Delete button), the Grid fires the `EditingState` plugin's `onCommitChanges` event and resets the row's editing state.
-The `onCommitChanges` event also fires when user accepts cell changing using `TableInlineCellEditing`.
+The Grid allows users to create, update and delete rows.
+You can manage the editing state and edit data programmatically.
+The editing state contains information about rows and cells being edited and rows that have been created or deleted but not committed yet.
+Once a user finishes editing a row (clicks the Save or Delete button), the `EditingState` plugin raises the `onCommitChanges` event and resets the row's editing state.
+The same event is also raised when a user finishes editing a cell in inline editing mode.

 ## Related Plugins

 The following plugins implement editing features:

 - [EditingState](../reference/editing-state.md) - controls the editing state
-- [TableEditRow](../reference/table-edit-row.md) - renders a row being edited
+- [TableEditRow](../reference/table-edit-row.md) - renders the row being edited
 - [TableEditColumn](../reference/table-edit-column.md) - renders a command column (a column containing controls used for row editing/creating/deleting and committing/canceling changes)
-- [TableInlineCellEditing](../reference/table-inline-cell-editing.md) - render a cell being edited
+- [TableInlineCellEditing](../reference/table-inline-cell-editing.md) - renders the cell being edited

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.